MrEgor4k45/grow_a_garden/README.md

         sellTitle: "📤 Sell",
         tradeTitle: "🔁 Trade",
         placeholders: {
-          buy: ["What do you want to buy?", "Your Roblox nickname", "Contact (Discord etc.)"],
+          buy: ["What do you want to buy?", "Your Roblox nickname", "Contact (Example DS: Nick TG: Nick)"],
-          sell: ["What do you want to sell?", "Price (optional)", "Your Roblox nickname", "Contact (Discord etc.)"],
+          sell: ["What do you want to sell?", "Price (optional)", "Your Roblox nickname", "Contact (Example DS: Nick TG: Nick)"],
-          trade: ["What are you giving?", "What do you want in return?", "Your Roblox nickname", "Contact (Discord etc.)"], },
+          trade: ["What are you giving?", "What do you want in return?", "Your Roblox nickname", "Contact (Example DS: Nick TG: Nick)"], },
         sendBtn: "Send"
       }